alexilie/jomo-metamodel-web/README.md

 # Jomo Metamodel Spring Boot Application

-This is a project with separate Technology based capabilities & Functional services:
+This project will provide separate Technology based capabilities & Functional services:
-1. A project that will show how to execute a Web Based Application using to Java Spring Boot, JPA/Hibernate, ThymeLeaf running into an embedded as JAR Java Application into a Tomcat App server
+1. Web Based Spring Boot Application that uses Java Spring Boot, JPA/Hibernate, ThymeLeaf running into an embedded Tomcat App server, executed as JAR Java Application
-2. A very consisting Java Metamodel Web Application, explaining the Metamodel - objects, entities, relations  required to implement a complete TOGAF Metamodel Application
+2. Metamodel Web Application, explaining the Metamodel - objects, entities, relations  required to implement a complete TOGAF Metamodel Application
-3. A simple ThymeLeaf Web framework implementation to rapidly construct web GUI frontend components that are connected to backend Java entities
+3. ThymeLeaf Web framework implementation to rapidly construct web GUI frontend components that are connected to backend Java entities
-4. A Liquibase implementation example to support application schema creating, schema updates, loading testing data
+4. Liquibase implementation  to support DB schema creating, schema updates, loading testing data
-5. A JPA Hibernate implementation used in the Repositories objects; that shows how to rapidly implement the persistence DB without heavy SQL hardcoding
+5. JPA Hibernate implementation used in the Repositories objects; that shows how to rapidly implement the persistence DB without heavy SQL hardcoding
-6. A set of REST API implementation
+6. REST API implementation
-7. An example how to quickly generate Open API 3.0 YAML docs and Swagger UI Web interface to document and execute the REST APIs
+7. Open API 3.0 YAML docs
+8. Swagger UI Web interface to document, test & execute the REST APIs
-7. An example how to configure Spring-Boot Actuator
+9. Spring-Boot Actuator for Application Health

-The project is built using Java, Spring Boot, Hibernate, Liquibase.
+The project is built using Java 8, Spring Boot, Hibernate, Liquibase, ThymeLeaf.

 ## Credits and related project
 This Project is build using few resources: